Birth of a Child Life Event

 - Becoming a Senior: Turning 65

-The first life event within the ecosystem that we are focussing on is the birth of a child.
-We want to make it easier for parents and caregivers to access relevant information and services for themselves and their babies from conception to early childhood, through the delivery of customer-centric, cross-agency digital tools and processes.
+The first life event within the ecosystem that we focused on was the birth of a child.
+We wanted to make it easier for parents and caregivers to access relevant information and services for themselves and their babies from conception to early childhood, through the delivery of customer-centric, cross-agency digital tools and processes.
 It also establishes the digital identity for a child to use throughout their life.

 This is a multi-agency initiative by:

 - Ministry of Health

 - With guidance and advisory support from Plunket and the New Zealand College of Midwives.

 SmartStart is the first of the New Zealand Government’s integrated services to be delivered with four prominent government agencies working collaboratively on the project, with the first release successfully launched to the public in December 2016.

 SmartStart alleviates identified customer pain points around dealing with government services and entitlements when having a child.
 SmartStart puts the customer at the centre, where essential transactions related to having a baby (such as finding a midwife, birth registration, adjusting Ministry of Social Development benefits and applying for the child’s IRD number) can be done in one place, anywhere and anytime.